DeepOmni: Towards Seamless and Smart Speech Interaction with Adaptive Modality-Specific MoE: Methods

 In order to fully leverage the capabilities of both text and audio experts, it is necessary to conduct specialization training for the designated modality experts, enabling each group of modality experts to excel at processing inputs from their respective modalities.
 Finally, to handle multimodal information inputs simultaneously, cross-modal instruction data is used for joint training of the modality experts.
 The specific training process is illustrated in Figure~\ref{fig:training}.

 \textbf{Modality Aligment}\quad During the modality alignment stage, audio ASR data is used to align the semantic spaces of speech and text.
 In this stage, the main focus is on training the Adapter that connects the Audio Encoder and the LLM.
 Through modality alignment training, it is ensured that speech can be understood by the LLM in the same way as the meaning expressed by text.
+The specific approach is to use a cross-entropy loss to align the audio and text modalities.
+Because the audio sequence for the same content is significantly longer than the text, in addition to downsampling the audio, we also use text padding tokens to align their lengths.

 \textbf{Unimodal Expert Specialization Training}\quad The main purpose of unimodal specialization training is to enable modality experts to focus more on their own modality domains, so that they can fully utilize their expertise when collaborating with other multimodal experts.
 Since audio, like text, covers a wide range of domains, there are also multiple audio experts, each responsible for learning specialized knowledge in different areas, such as pitch, prosody, dialect, speech rate, and emotion.
 As shown in step 2 of Algorithm~\ref{alg:AMEPT}, audio and text experts are specialized and trained on their respective modalities.
 Since only unimodal specialization learning is required, the router is kept frozen to prevent it from becoming biased toward a single modality.
 During the specialization of audio experts, the router weight scores corresponding to text experts are set to zero.
 The remaining router weight scores are then normalized and redistributed among the audio experts.
 The same process is applied when specializing the text experts.